algbio/spl-IsoQuant/README.md

     Sets space-separated sample names.
 Make sure that the number of labels is equal to the number of files.
 Input file names are used as labels if not set.

-`--read_group`
- Sets a way to group feature counts (e.g. by cell type).
-Available options are:
- * `file_name`: groups reads by their original file names (or file name labels) within an experiment.
-This option makes sense when multiple files are provided.
-This option is designed for obtaining expression tables with a separate column for each file.
-If multiple BAM/FASTQ files are provided and `--read_group` option is not set, IsoQuant will set `--read_group:file_name` by default.
- * `tag`: groups reads by BAM file read tag: set `tag:TAG`, where `TAG` is the desired tag name (e.g. `tag:RG` with use `RG` values as groups, `RG` will be used if unset);
- * `read_id`: groups reads by read name suffix: set `read_id:DELIM` where `DELIM` is the symbol/string by which the read id will be split
-(e.g. if `DELIM` is `_`, for read `m54158_180727_042959_59310706_ccs_NEU` the group will set as `NEU`);
- * `file`: uses additional file with group information for every read: `file:FILE:READ_COL:GROUP_COL:DELIM`, where `FILE` is the file name, `READ_COL` is column with read ids (0 if not set), `GROUP_COL` is column with group ids (1 if not set), `DELIM` is separator symbol (tab if not set).
-File can be gzipped.

-### Output options

-`--sqanti_output`
-    Produce comparison between novel and known transcripts in SQANTI-like format.
-    Will take effect only when reference annotation is provided.

-`--check_canonical`
-    Report whether read or constructed transcript model contains non-canonical splice junction (requires more time).

-`--count_exons`
-    Perform exon and intron counting in addition to gene and transcript counting.
-    Will take effect only when reference annotation is provided.

-`--bam_tags`
-    Comma separated list of BAM tags that will be imported into `read_assignments.tsv`.

 ### Pipeline options